What’s in this article

-Since hiring is back at full throttle in some industries, it’s important to master remote onboarding for all your new starters.
-Remember: just because things are a little different now, it doesn’t stop you from being able to make every first day, a great first day.
+Since hiring is back at full throttle in some industries, it’s important to master remote onboarding for all your newcomers.
+Remember: just because things are a little different from in-office onboarding, it doesn’t stop you from being able to make every first day, a great first day.
 It just takes preparedness, creativity, and a little extra nurturing!

 Scroll below for our top do’s (and don’ts!) on how to welcome new team members virtually and smoothly:

-First impressions matter, and the first impression you want a new joiner to have on their first day is the feeling that they are joining a company and team that is structured, capable and united.
+First impressions matter, and the first impression you want a newcomer to have on their first day is the feeling that they are joining a company and team that is structured, capable and united.
 Disorganization is associated as a red flag of bad employers.

 Setting up new employees for success considers the When, What, Why, and How of objectives.
 Sure, ensuring they have the right tools and knowledge to accomplish tasks is one thing (How).
 But it first starts with clearly defined goals and objectives (What), with time-bound milestones (When) and continued purpose through feedback (Why).
 Here’s how to ace that:

-The first week at a new job might be the hardest for a new joiner, as they’re still getting acclimated to their tools, remembering names, and absorbing new information.
-Pre-scheduling meet-and-greet lunches and allocating time slots for training or filling out paperwork will take some of the pressure off while helping new joiners prioritize tasks upon arrival.
+The first week at a new job might be the hardest for a newcomer, as they’re still getting acclimated to their tools, remembering names, and absorbing new information.
+Pre-scheduling meet-and-greet lunches and allocating time slots for training or filling out paperwork will take some of the pressure off while helping new employees prioritize tasks upon arrival.

-Once your new joiner becomes more autonomous, it’s important to continue with long-term guidance.
-As LinkedIn Contributing Editor Jeff Haden puts it, good onboarding breaks down large processes into manageable and comprehensive chunks (e.i. milestones and objectives) for new joiners, which in turn also provides you with opportunities for constructive feedback.
+Once your newcomer becomes more autonomous, it’s important to continue with long-term guidance.
+As LinkedIn Contributing Editor Jeff Haden puts it, good onboarding breaks down large processes into manageable and comprehensive chunks (e.i. milestones and objectives) for newcomers, which in turn also provides you with opportunities for constructive feedback.
 Which brings us to our next point…

-Don’t: Assume that not hearing much from a new joiner means all is going well.
+Don’t assume that not hearing much from a newcomer means all is going well.

 Communication is an integral part of every stage of onboarding.
 But in a world where remote work is dominating, it’s important to not take communication for granted and to implement systems and channels to support strong communication in virtual spaces.

-Never assume that just because you don’t hear from a new joiner, that everything is fine.
+Never assume that just because you don’t hear from a newcomer, that everything is fine.
 Instating team rituals and regular 1:1 meetings allows you to ramp up communication, encourage exchange, and create opportunities for relationship building, no matter how busy schedules get.

 With remote work, many colleagues speak every day but never meet in person.
 Thanks to email and instant message (IM) platforms like Teams or Slack, there’s no shortage of ways to get in touch.
 However, non-verbal communication remains an important aspect of communication, so encourage the use of video chat as much as you can, if face-to-face isn’t possible.
 This promotes better work relationships.